-A CT scan is a type of x-ray which creates three-dimensional images of your body.
-The machine moves x-rays in a circular motion around you and takes x-rays of very thin slices of your body.
-This allows very detailed images of your body to be developed.
+A CT (computed tomography) scan is a type of x-ray that creates 3-dimensional images of your body, including bones, organs, tissues and tumours.
+The machine moves in a circular motion around you and takes x-rays of very thin slices of your body to create a cross-sectional image.

 When is a CT scan used?

 - to diagnose and monitor many different conditions such as tumours or infections